-- (a) A wind energy system or facility may exceed the height limitation of the zoning district in which the wind energy facility is located with the consent of the planning commission, the Board or Zoning and Building Appeals, Village Council, or Village Council, without the consent of Planning Commission, in conjunction with the conditional use permit required herein. - (b) In the case of a wind energy system, erected on the top of an existing building, the turbine shall not exceed the permitted height of the building allowed within that zoning district unless approved by the Board of Zoning and Building Appeals, with the consent of Village Council, or Village Council, without the consent of Planning Commission, in conjunction with the conditional use permit required herein.
-Roof mounted systems shall be located so not to be visible from the public right-of-way fronting the properly except as otherwise approved by the Planning Commission, with the consent of Village Council, or Village Council, without the consent of Planning Commission.
+(a) A wind energy system or facility may exceed the height limitation of the zoning district in which the wind energy facility is located with the consent of the planning commission, the Board or Zoning and Building Appeals, Village Council, or Village Council, without the consent of Planning Commission, in conjunction with the conditional use permit required herein.

+(b) In the case of a wind energy system, erected on the top of an existing building, the turbine shall not exceed the permitted height of the building allowed within that zoning district unless approved by the Board of Zoning and Building Appeals, with the consent of Village Council, or Village Council, without the consent of Planning Commission, in conjunction with the conditional use permit required herein.
+Roof mounted systems shall be located so not to be visible from the public right-of-way fronting the properly except as otherwise approved by the Planning Commission, with the consent of Village Council, or Village Council, without the consent of Planning Commission, with the consent of Planning Council, without the council, without the consent of Planning Cou